Polar Heart Rate Zones

 If your goal is to compete at top potential, you will have to train in heart rate zones 4 and 5.
 In these zones, you exercise anaerobically in intervals of up to 10 minutes.
 The shorter the interval, the higher the intensity.
 Sufficient recovery between intervals is very important.
 The training pattern in zones 4 and 5 is designed to produce peak performance.

-The Polar target heart rate zones can be personalized by using a laboratory measured HRmax value, or by taking a field test to measure the value yourself.
+The Polar target heart rate zones can be personalized in the sport profile settings in the web service by using a laboratory measured HRmax value, or by taking a field test to measure the value yourself.
 When training in a target heart rate zone, try to make use of the entire zone.
 The mid-zone is a good target, but keeping your heart rate at that exact level all the time is not necessary.
 Heart rate gradually adjusts to training intensity.
 For instance, when crossing from heart rate target zone 1 to 3, the circulatory system and heart rate will adjust in 3-5 minutes.

 Heart rate responds to training intensity depending on factors such as fitness and recovery levels, as well as environmental factors.
 It is important to look out for subjective feelings of fatigue, and to adjust your training program accordingly.